U.S. Justice Department sues over Puyallup River pollution

-The United States Justice Department has filed a civil suit against the owners of the Electron dam for violating the Clean Water Act by polluting the Puyallup River.
+The Justice Department has filed a civil suit against the owners of the Electron Dam for violating the Clean Water Act by polluting the Puyallup River.

 The suit was filed against Electron Hydro, LLC, Wednesday at the request of the U.S. Environmental Protection Agency in the U.S. District Court for the Western District.